CambridgeMolecularEngineering/chemdataextractor2/docs/source_code_docs/doc.rst

 .doc
 ======================

 Logic for reading/creating documents.
 That is, splitting documents down into its various elements.
+The API for documents has been slightly changed as of version 1.5.0.
+Please refer to the migration guide and the examples for an overview of the changes.

 .. automodule:: chemdataextractor.doc
     :members: